Tamas-Gavlider/The-Hunger-Gamers/README.md

   #### Index page

   The performance was really low for mobile phones due to the google fonts.<br>
-  I have tested the page without the google fonts, and the performance would have been 100.<br>
+  I tested the page without the Google Fonts, and the performance would have been 100.<br>
-  Since the choosen font style is critical due to the theme of the web page, it will not be changed.
+  Since the chosen font style is critical to the theme of the webpage, it will not be changed.

   [Index page for desktop](/docs/testing/lighthouse/lighthouse-index-page-desktop.png)<br>
   [Index page for mobile](/docs/testing/lighthouse/ligthouse-index-page-mobile.png)<br>